Rossignols: Later generations

-In the era of Louis XIV of France (reigned 1643–1715), Antoine Rossignol and his son, Bonaventure, worked either at their estate at Juvisy near Paris or in a room next to the King's study at Versailles.
+In the era of Louis XIV (reigned 1643–1715), Antoine Rossignol and his son, Bonaventure, worked either at their estate at Juvisy near Paris or in a room next to the King's study at Versailles.
 For him they developed the Great Cipher (also called the Grand Cipher) of Louis XIV.
 They alone mastered it, encoding letters, memoranda, and records.
 The Rossignols ran the Cabinet noir, the French Black Chamber (founded when Louvois served as Minister of War), so notable that "black chamber" became an international term for any code bureau.

 A generation later, when Bonaventure's son, Antoine-Bonaventure, died, the Grand Cipher fell out of use.
 Without the key, and even the base concept, it remained uncrackable until the late 19th century, when Etienne Bazeries deciphered it after three years of work.
 Until this time, historians remained unable to read the coded diplomatic records of the time in the French archives.

 Antoine Rossignol had the title of "King's counselor."
 Both Bonaventure and Antoine-Bonaventure Rossignol reached the position of "president of the Chamber of Accounts."